michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0079.md

 - n: a word that is composed of parts from different languages (e.g., `monolingual' has a Greek prefix and a Latin root)
 - adj: produced by crossbreeding
 ### Family
+- hybrid: hybridise, hybridize, hybrids+
+- hybridise: hybridisation, hybridising
+- hybridization: hybridizations
-hybrid: hybridise, hybridize, hybrids+;hybridise: hybridisation, hybridising;hybridization: hybridizations;hybridize: hybridization, hybridized, hybridizing
+- hybridize: hybridization, hybridized, hybridizing
 ### Examples
 - Mr Younger also warned that "hybrid warfare", which included cyber-attacks and subverting democracy, was becoming an "increasingly dangerous phenomenon".
 - Naturally, with all that power, unlike today’s energy-efficient hybrids, these cars are among the greatest gas guzzlers in automotive history.